Spoke Dispatch Route Planner: Review and Alternatives

 - Optimoroute is good for specific use cases like multi-day routing and routes that return to a depot during a route.

-Circuit as a company actually has three separate products:
+Spoke as a company actually has three separate products:

 What should you look for in route planning and delivery management software?